origen-hub/origen-core-public/docs/public/security/adp/automatic-digital-provenance.md

 Downsweep is the operational capability unlocked by ADP.

-A downsweep begins with a single outdated or vulnerable digest and follows its usage *downstream* across the entire organization.
+A downsweep is triggered when a vulnerable or outdated digest is identified.

-Because:

-* every digest maps to a commit,
-* every commit maps to a manifest,
-* every manifest is referenced by Maps,

-…a scanner can:
+From there, the process is:

-1. Identify a vulnerable digest.
+1. **Identify the vulnerable digest (D1).**
+   This may come from a CVE scanner, policy engine, or periodic audit.

-2. Find the commit that introduced it.
+2. **Locate the manifest commit (C2) that published D1.**
+   This is the commit that contains the manifest referencing the digest, produced by the automated build pipeline.

-3. Search all Maps for references to that commit.
+3. **Search all Maps for references to C2.**
+   Each Map that references C2 is a consumer of the vulnerable toolchain or resource.

-4. Enumerate every affected workflow.
+4. **Enumerate every affected workflow.**
+   Each Map → Route → backend execution path represents a workflow that needs updating.

-5. Generate automated PRs to update each Map to a safe commit.
+5. **Generate automated PRs to update each Map to a safe commit.**
+   The system proposes a new commit reference (C2′ or C3) containing patched digest(s).

-6. Produce impact reports for compliance and security teams.
+6. **Produce organization-wide impact and remediation reports.**
+   Security, platform, and compliance teams receive complete visibility into:

+   * which workflows are affected
+   * which repos are impacted
+   * which PRs were generated
+   * what was remediated and what is still pending

+> **Downsweep operationalizes ADP by turning provenance information into automated, organization-wide updates.**

 ![Downsweep in action](../../images/adp-downsweep.png "Downsweep in action")